History > Voyage to Russia

 Russian recruiters promoted Catherine's Manifesto throughout the Germanic regions of Europe, luring thousands with its promises of a better life in a faraway land.

 Historian Igor Pleve states that lists of the colonists were made in Lübeck as they boarded the ships.
-These records were necessary for the compensation of the Russian appointed Commissioners.
-Unfortunately, these long sought after departure records have not been found.
+These records were necessary for the compensation of the Russian-appointed Commissioners.
+Unfortunately, these long-sought-after departure records have not been found.

-Most of the colonists arriving in Russia by sea first disembarked at Kronstadt where their documents were verified and customs inspections were made.
-Kronstadt was an island fortress designed to protect the sea lanes to St. Petersburg.
-From Kronstadt, the colonists were immediately transported a short distance by six-oared boats, manned by Russian sailors, to the town of Oranienbaum (now Lomonosov) on the mainland.
+Colonists arriving in Russia by sea first disembarked at Kronstadt, where their documents were verified, and customs inspections were made.
+Kronstadt is an island fortress designed to protect the sea lanes of St. Petersburg.
+From Kronstadt, the colonists were immediately transported a short distance by six-oared boats manned by Russian sailors to the town of Oranienbaum (now Lomonosov) on the mainland.

-Most of the colonists arriving in Russia by sea first disembarked at Kronstadt where their documents were verified and customs inspections were made.
-Kronstadt was an island fortress designed to protect the sea lanes to St. Petersburg.
-From Kronstadt, the colonists were immediately transported a short distance by six-oared boats, manned by Russian sailors, to the town of Oranienbaum (now Lomonosov) on the mainland.
+Colonists arriving in Russia by sea first disembarked at Kronstadt, where their documents were verified, and customs inspections were made.
+Kronstadt is an island fortress designed to protect the sea lanes of St. Petersburg.
+From Kronstadt, the colonists were immediately transported a short distance by six-oared boats manned by Russian sailors to the town of Oranienbaum (now Lomonosov) on the mainland.

 Map of Lomonosov (formerly Oranienbaum) showing the Grand Palace of Catherine II (section A-1).
 The canal which led from the Gulf of Finland to the palace can be clearly seen although it no longer is open to the sea.
 The Volga German colonists arrived on the mainland through this canal after their initial landing at the island fortress of Kronstadt.
 Courtesy of Steve Schreiber (2006).

-The colonists temporarily lived in wooden barracks that had been constructed for soldiers from Holstein who served Russian Grand Duke Peter Fedorovich.
+The colonists temporarily lived in wooden barracks constructed for soldiers from Holstein who served Russian Grand Duke Peter Fedorovich.
 Peter was born in the German city of Kiel and was also the Duke of Holstein.
 In Oranienbaum, Peter created his own personal Guard, consisting of soldiers imported from his native Holstein, and these soldiers were educated and clothed in uniforms along Prussian lines.
-Peter entered an arranged marriage with Sophie Friederike Auguste from the small German principality of Anhalt-Zerbst and she became Grand Duchess Catherine Alexeyevna.
+Peter entered an arranged marriage with Sophie Friederike Auguste from the small German principality of Anhalt-Zerbst, and she became Grand Duchess Catherine Alexeyevna.
 Following the death of his aunt, Empress Elizabeth, Peter became Emperor Peter III of Russia in 1761.
 After Peter's assassination, Catherine became Empress of Russia and would later be known as Catherine the Great.
 Ironically, the barracks built by Peter for his Holstein soldiers would be used to facilitate Catherine's colonization program.

 On its face, Catherine's Manifesto allowed the colonists to settle anywhere in Russia they desired.
 In practice, the colonists were strongly directed by Kulberg and his assistants to settle in the colonies near Saratov.
-Kulberg had to persuade many colonists, especially the many craftsman and artisans, to continue on to the lower Volga where they could practice their trade in addition to farming.
+Kulberg had to persuade many colonists, especially the many craftsmen and artisans, to continue on to the lower Volga, where they could practice their trade in addition to farming.
 This deviation from Catherine's Manifesto was likely a practical matter for the Russian government.
 The government had established an efficient system for moving and settling large numbers of people near Saratov.
 The cost and resources needed to move colonists anywhere they desired in Russia would have been prohibitive.

 Sources